vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 - If the social media icon is available below, you can set `MediaName: MediaLink` directly.
 - Otherwise, you should pass in a tuple `MediaName: [MediaLink , MediaIconSvgString or MediaIconPath]`,

-::: tip Available social media:
+::: info Available Social Media

 The following social medias has built-in icons: